Publications

 Subjective Income Expectations and Household Debt Choices

 After unexpected positive income shocks, consumers form excessively positive expectations about future income and debt capacity relative to the ex-post realizations.
-They also raise debt to finance higher current spending.
-This subsequently increases their likelihoods of default in the medium run.
+They end up raise debt to finance over-spending when income realization falls short.
+This subsequently increases their likelihoods of default.
 The effects are larger for lower-income consumers and consumers who face more volatile income streams.

 Banks that receive a large amount of firm hard information get better screening ability and make loans with lower default rates, and higher interest rates.
 This increases the profitability of the banks but has an insignificant impact on total lending volume.
 The effects are larger for banks with higher IT capacity.
 Consequently, high IT-capacity banks cream-skim high-quality borrowers from low IT-capacity banks.